 Graduate of political science at the Jagiellonian University.
 Currently, he is a master degree in international relations at Warsaw University.
 During his studies, he was involved in student and non-governmental organizations.
 Research interests are divided between the countries of Eastern Europe, especially the socio-political situation in Russia, Poland’s internal and foreign eastern policy.
 He also works on the editing of scientific papers.

 A graduate of Far Eastern Philology with a specialization in China Studies at the University of Wroclaw and a student of a double degree “China and International Relations” at Aalborg University and University of International Relations (国际关系学院) in Beijing.
-His research interests include EU-China political and economic relations, diplomacy and secret services activities.
+His research interests include EU-China political and economic relations, as well as diplomacy.